import collections

 A dictionary with defaults for target options.

-By default, *working_dir* is set to the directory of the workflow file which
+By default, *working_dir* is set to the directory of the workflow file

 The *defaults* argument is a dictionary of option defaults for targets and